 by Dr Gonzo

-is not proof that we exist.
-Finding conclusive evidence affirming this is not easy to do…obviously…or the question itself would be redundant.
+Finding conclusive evidence affirming our existence is not easy to do…obviously, or the question itself would be redundant.

 And if so, why?